"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Revelation 3:12 - He who overcomes...
 I will write on him the name of My God...

-In the "dispensation of grace," the Church is given the Holy Spirit as a pledge from Christ for the promise of salvation; those under the Law had no such assurance.
+In the "dispensation of grace," the Lord gives the Church the Holy Spirit as a pledge from Christ for the promise of salvation; those under the Law had no such assurance.
 During the "dispensation of the Law," the Holy Spirit did dwell in select people: the judges, the prophets, and others for His purpose (Judges 3:10, 1 Samuel 16:13, Nehemiah 9:30, Zechariah 7:12).
 However, these people were not sealed and they had no assurance that the Holy Spirit would stay with them (1 Samuel 16:14, Psalm 51:11-12, Isaiah 63:10).
 This did not mean that they could lose their salvation, as salvation has always been based on a covenant relationship; just that they had no assurance of their salvation, as we do under the "dispensation of grace."
 (Click here for more on the covenant of salvation).

 Unlike the Old Testament Saints, the 144,000 sealed servants will also have the assurance of their salvation like believers in the Church.
-In other words, the Holy Spirit is not there as a comforter to all believers during the "dispensation of judgment," but only for the 144,000 servants, in addition to protection for the difficult task they are given to accomplish.
+In other words, the Holy Spirit is not there as a comforter to all believers during the "dispensation of judgment," but only for the 144,000 servants, in addition to protection for the difficult task they must accomplish.
 Being a believer during the Tribulation will be exceptionally difficult, especially without the comfort and assurance of the Holy Spirit.

 There is further evidence that the Holy Spirit does not dwell in all believers during the Tribulation like He does today.
 We see a transition at the end of the "dispensation of judgment," where God will again pour out the Holy Spirit on Israel and all flesh, as He did at Pentecost at the birth of the Church (Acts 2):